Histoplasmosis - acute (primary) pulmonary

 Toggle: English / Spanish

-Acute pulmonary histoplasmosis is a respiratory infection caused by inhaling the spores of the fungus Histoplasma capsulatum.
+Acute pulmonary histoplasmosis is a respiratory infection that is caused by inhaling the spores of the fungus Histoplasma capsulatum.

-Histoplasma capsulatum, the fungus that causes histoplasmosis, is found in the Central and Eastern United States, Eastern Canada, Mexico, Central America, South America, Africa, and Southeast Asia.
-It is commonly found in the soil along river valleys.
+Histoplasma capsulatum is the name ofthe fungus that causes histoplasmosis.
+It is found in the central and eastern United States, eastern Canada, Mexico, Central America, South America, Africa, and Southeast Asia.
+It is commonly found in the soil in river valleys.
 It gets into the soil mostly from bird and bat droppings.

-You can get sick when you breathe in spores produced by the fungus.
-Every year, thousands of people worldwide are infected, but do not become seriously sick.
-Most patients have no symptoms or have only a mild flu-like illness and recover without any treatment.
+You can get sick when you breathe in spores that the fungus produces.
+Every year, thousands of people with a normal immune system worldwide are infected, but most do not become seriously sick.
+Most have no symptoms or have only a mild flu-like illness and recover without any treatment.

-Acute pulmonary histoplasmosis may happen as an epidemic, with many people in one geographical area becoming sick at the same time.
-In people with impaired immune systems, such as those with HIV, the disease can continue to get worse.
+pulmonary may happen as an epidemic, with many people in 1 region becoming sick at the same time.
+People with (see Symptoms section below) are more likely to:

-Risk factors include traveling to or living in the Central or Eastern United States near the Ohio and Mississippi River Valleys, and being exposed to the droppings of birds and bats.
-This threat is greatest after an old building is torn down, or when exploring caves.
-Having a weakened immune system increases your risk for getting or reactivating the disease, and for having more and worse symptoms.
+Risk factors include traveling to or living in the central or eastern United States near the Ohio and Mississippi river valleys, and being exposed to the droppings of birds and bats.
+This threat is greatest after an old building is torn down and the spores get into the air, or when exploring caves.

-Most people with acute pulmonary histoplasmosis have no or mild symptoms.
+Most people with acute pulmonary histoplasmosis have no symptoms or only mild symptoms.
 The most common symptoms are: